What is being done to secure the power grid against terrorism at Flathead Electric Cooperative?

 FEC General Manager, Ken Sugden, says he too, believes the arrangement will be mutually beneficial, adding that both parties had been negotiating in good faith for years.
 “Stoltze will be able to maintain and strengthen local job opportunities and Flathead Electric will be able to efficiently distribute electricity in our service territory.
 Although a small component, this purchase agreement also adds to the Co-op’s renewable energy portfolio, without financially overburdening our members.”

-Flathead Electric Co-op today, presented Plum Creek Timber Company with a check for $386,635 in a transaction made possible through an energy efficiency incentive program sponsored by the Bonneville Power Administration.
+Flathead Electric Co-op has presented Plum Creek Timber Company with a check for $386,635 in a transaction made possible through an energy efficiency incentive program sponsored by the Bonneville Power Administration.
 The program encourages industrial customers to install energy-saving technology by providing significant rebates toward the cost of the new systems.

 A year in the making, Plum Creek recently completed a compressed air upgrade at the Columbia Falls Sawmill that will save an estimated 1,765,185 kilowatt-hours per year.
 Cost of the project was $522,337 and included the installation of a new 300 Horsepower variable frequency drive air compressor, advanced digital controls, a 1,500 gallon receiver and an assortment of peripheral equipment.